mgla666/CodeVagabonds-Healthcare-DevHacks/README.md

 1. Backend - Java
 1. Offline Database - MySql
 1. Online Database - Parse API Server
+1. For running the app:
+    1. Download the zip file.
+    1. Extract the zip file to the desktop.
+    1. Then open Android studio, go to files then click on open existing project.
+    1. Open the project that you extracted on desktop.
+    1. After that project will start to sync.
+    1. Click on the project name folder which is present on the left side of the window.
+    1. You will find all the java class file under java folder which is presents on the left side of the screen.
+    1. And you will find all the XML file under layout folder which present inside the resource folder which is present on the left side                         of the window.
+    1. Atlast run the project by clicking the run button which is present at the top right corner.

 ### Team Members
 ----------------------------------